SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Memories.md

 ### **Feature Guide: WilmerAI's Memory System**

-WilmerAI uses a sophisticated, multi-layered memory system for managing long-term conversational context.
+WilmerAI uses a multi-layered memory system for managing long-term conversational context.
 It is designed to provide both chronological recall and relevant information retrieval by allowing its different memory components to work in concert.